 Looking into flexible scheduling options is one way to offset call center agent turnover.
 For some, this might mean allowing your workers to select shifts that best support their home lives.
 For others, this means giving reps the reigns to work remotely if the technology is in place to support it.
-Managing home-based call center agents is a big change, but it’s definitely doable.
+Managing work from home call center agents is a big change, but it’s definitely doable.

 Transitioning from a team of 100 percent onsite call center agents to a more flexible working environment can be daunting.
 After all, management must also adapt to a new landscape.
 Learning how to train, manage and motivate agents is challenging.
 As reps interact with customers on a daily basis, keeping them engaged from afar is crucial.
 Otherwise, poor performance, customer churn and a negative brand image will surely follow.

-Ensuring you and your team are equipped with the right tools and knowledge works wonders.
+Ensuring you and your work from home call center team members are equipped with the right tools and knowledge works wonders.
 Here’s how to make flex work work for you and your team.

 1. Invest in the best tools